NREL/MAGMA/readme.md

 	+ Location to save each figure.
 19. Cache.Path
 	+ Location to save caches if any chunks have cahce=TRUE.
 This is not required but if you are running the script several times for the same solution file, certain chunks take a long time to run and this can be beneficial.
 Described below.
+20. Ignore.Zones
+ 	+ Zones to exclude from plots
+21. Ignore.Regions
+	+ Regions to exclude from plots
+22. Interfaces.for.Flows
+	+ Specific interfaces to show flow data for

 ##### About cache=TRUE